Rania193/tech-challenge/README.md

 ## Possible Improvements
-The project intentionally keeps some things simple Below are some of the compromises I'm aware of and how I would tackle them in a production engagement.
+The project intentionally keeps some things simple.

+Below are some of the compromises I'm aware of and how I would tackle them in a production engagement.